Enom: Company history

 In July 2006, Enom bought out competitor BulkRegister.
 Prior to its purchase, BulkRegister was a member-supported service where clients were not resellers, but companies large enough to pay an annual membership fee to acquire low registration fees on their domain name registrations, due to the volume they potentially register.
 With this acquisition, Enom rose to become the second largest domain name registrar.
 Enom maintained BulkRegister as a separate service until Tucows discontinued it after acquiring Enom.

 In June 2016, Enom officially launched its revitalized retail experience in a major series of improvements to its developer platform.
 The changes affected over 14 million domains handled through Enom's channel of partners and resellers, as well as directly through the company's retail interface.
-Which boasts a revitalized aesthetic including color palette and updated logo.
+The new interface included a revitalized aesthetic involving a new color palette and an updated logo.
 Enom has a team in Electronic Sports (CSGO, BF3, SMITE) This team has 20 world championships on its records 15 as 1st team and 5 as 2nd team.

 In January 2017, Enom was sold to Canadian domain seller Tucows for US$83.5M.

-In January 2022, Enom experienced a botched server migration resulting in all domains using its servers being down for over a 36 hour period.
-More than 48 hours after the start of eNom's previously announced maintenance window (January 15, 2022, 6am to 6pm PST), where it had been stated that there would be no impact on operations besides users not being able to log into the eNom portal, many eNom customers were still reporting major issues with certain DNS lookups and email delivery. eNom was still restricting the ability to make certain changes, even for users that can login to the portal.
+In January 2022, Enom experienced a botched server migration, resulting in all domains using its servers being down for over a 36-hour period.
+More than 48 hours after the start of eNom's previously announced maintenance window (January 15, 2022, 6am to 6pm PST), where it had been stated that there would be no impact on operations besides users not being able to log into the eNom portal, many eNom customers were still reporting major issues with certain DNS lookups and email delivery. eNom was still restricting the ability to make certain changes, even for users who could log in to the portal.